What is a Non-Recourse Loan?

 Example #1

 Three years back, Samuel got a non-recourse 36-month auto loan of $36,000 for purchasing a car worth $40,000.
 However, after paying for 16 months, he couldn’t make any further monthly payments, leaving a pending outstanding balance of $20,000.
 The lender seized the car, whose market value was $18,000.
-So, the lender could only recover $18,000 by selling the car, resulting in shortage of $2,000 (= $20,000 – $18,000).
-However, given that it was a non-recourse loan, Samuel was liable for the remaining $2,000, and the lender couldn’t move a deficiency judgment against him.
-Instead, the lender had no other option but to swallow the loss peacefully.
+So, the lender could only recover $18,000 by selling the car, resulting in a shortage of $2,000 (= $20,000 – $18,000).
+However, since it was a non-recourse loan, Samuel remained liable for the remaining $2,000, and the lender could not pursue a deficiency judgment against him.
+Instead, the lender had no option but to swallow the loss peacefully.

 Example #2

-After making timely payments for two years, both of them defaulted on their debt payments due to the ongoing pandemic resulting in their employment loss.
-During these two years, they paid $24,000, another $216,000 pending debt.
+After making timely payments for two years, they defaulted on their debt payments due to the ongoing pandemic resulting in their employment loss.
+During these two years, they paid $24,000, with another $216,000 pending debt.
 However, the market value of the houses at that point was $190,000 only.
-Consequently, the lender seized their houses and recovered $190,000 only, which meant an amount of $26,000 was still pending.
+The lender seized their houses and only managed to recover $190,000, leaving the remaining $26,000 pending.

 Now, John availed of a non-recourse loan, so he had no liability to pay off the remaining $26,000.
 But on the other hand, Jane could only get a recourse loan, so she had to pay the pending amount from her assets.
 So, this example clearly shows why a lender has to be more cautious while extending a non-recourse loan.